MandoAlan/Wordpress-contact-us-form/README.md

 ## Description

 The Custom Contact Form WordPress Plugin is a simple and customizable solution for adding a contact form to your WordPress website.
 This plugin allows users to easily integrate a contact form into their pages or posts using a shortcode.
+We have recently tested it on our client [Sassa status check](https://easystatuscheck.com/) website.

 ## Features